Trustworthy and Confidential SBOM Exchange: Open Science

 \section{Open Science}

-\system artifacts are open source including source code and evaluation, under Apache License 2.0 and are available at https://anonymous.4open.science/r/SBOMCtl-F863/README.md .
-The bom-shelter dataset we used is available at https://github.com/chainguard-dev/bom-shelter .
+\system artifacts are open source including source code and evaluation, under Apache License 2.0 and are available at https://doi.org/10.5281/zenodo.17906622 .
+The bom-shelter dataset we used is available at https://doi.org/10.5281/zenodo.17859760 .